ets-labs/python-dependency-injector/docs/index.rst

 designed to be unified, developer's friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.

-Below is a list of some key features and points of *Dependency Injector*:
+Key features of *Dependency Injector*:

 - Easy, smart, pythonic style.
 - Obvious, clear structure.
 - Memory efficiency.
 - Thread safety.
 - Semantic versioning.

-Main idea of *Dependency Injector* is to keep dependencies under control.

 Status
 ------